JamFfm/NEXTIONDisplay/README.md

 # Installation

 (1)-- Power off the display.
-Store the .tft file via a PC/Mac on a SD Card.
+Store the .tft file via a PC/Mac on a SD Card in a fat32 system.
 Push the SD card in the display.
 Power on the display.
 There must be only 1 file on the card.
 Remove SD Card after installation.

 (2)-- load the NEXTIONDisplay addin in the CraftbeerPi3 addin section (not jet available).

 Workaround: Copy the NEXTIONDisplay folder to /home/pi/craftbeerpi3/modules/plugins/

+(3)-- reboot at least CBPi3

 Maybe the Serial connection has to be turned off at the RASPI Settings.
 Reboot.
 Go again to the RASPI Settings.
-Turn on the Serial Console.
-Leave the Serial Connection turned off.
+Turn on the Serial Port.
+Turn off the Serial console.
 Maybe pyserial lib has to be installed if there is an error at import serial:

 In commandbox type in: python -m pip install pyserial